ceph/ceph/doc/start/hardware-recommendations.rst

   proper partition alignment with SSDs, which can cause SSDs to transfer data much more slowly.
 Ensure that SSD partitions are properly aligned.

-While SSDs are cost prohibitive for object storage, OSDs may see a significant performance improvement by storing an OSD's journal on an SSD and the OSD's object data on a separate hard disk drive.
-The ``osd journal`` configuration setting defaults to ``/var/lib/ceph/osd/$cluster-$id/journal``.
+While SSDs may be cost prohibitive for some object storage, OSDs may see a large performance improvement by storing an OSD's journal on an SSD and the OSD's object data on a separate hard disk drive or lower cost SSD.
+The ``osd journal`` configuration defaults to ``/var/lib/ceph/osd/$cluster-$id/journal``.
 You can mount this path to an SSD or to an SSD partition so that it is not merely a file on the same disk as the object data.